BibWiss/tutorial_python-tweet-analysis/README.md

 # Analysing Tweets Using Python

 This repository contains material for a tutorial on analysing Trump tweets using the programming language Python.
-The tutorial will soon be available at [infowissblog.de/index.php/tutorial-tweets-analysieren-mit-python](https://www.infowissblog.de/index.php/tutorial-tweets-analysieren-mit-python).
+The tutorial is available at [https://web.archive.org/web/20220128023845/https://infowissblog.de/index.php/tutorial-tweets-analysieren-mit-python/](https://web.archive.org/web/20220128023845/https://infowissblog.de/index.php/tutorial-tweets-analysieren-mit-python/).

 ## Jupyter Notebook